xando/django-rocket-engine/docs/installation.rst

 Create Django project
 _____________________

-Create new awsome Django project,  right now even more awesome because this project will  use AppEngine.
-If previous step  ended with success, you may achieve this using django-admin internal tool:
+Create new, awesome Django project, right now even more awesome because this project will use AppEngine:

 .. code-block:: bash